AXKuhta/RISC-V_Emulation_supplementals/README.md

 The file you are interested in afterwards, `vmlinux`, is the un-objcopy'd image.
 It should be sitting right in the current directory.

+Drag and drop it onto the emulator to run it.

 ### Device tree

 `riscvemu.dts` is the source code of the device tree.
 It needs to be compiled into a `.dtc` file and placed next to the emulator executable.
 A device tree is absolutely essential on RISC-V platforms.
 Without it the kernel would have no way of knowing how much RAM is it even allowed to use, what ranges it must ignore, and so on...